fuzzypawzz/JAMstack-shop-locator/README.md

 shopLocator.loadMaps();
 ```

-### Loading store data from your an API
+### Loading store data
-- Provide your own store data, by typing your API endpoint URL in the configuration object.
+- Type the API URL (GET) in the configuration object prop: "APIEndpoint"
 - For testing purposes, the app will load with mock JSON data if no URL is provided.
 - The mock JSON is located here: /src/js/mockData.ts - refer to the mock data as being the 'data contract'.